 Our current schedule aims to begin a 10-flight test program in 2019 with a sub-orbital test of a single stage of the vehicle.

 Black Arrow 2 will not be powerful enough to carry any people.

-Serious client inquiries only should be directed to our sales team by e-mail.
-The e-mail address is on our Contact page.
+Serious client inquiries only should be directed to our sales team using our Contact page.

 A launch contract secured today is currently scheduled to launch in approximately 30 months time.
 Once our launch program increases its pace of flight operations, this lead-time is expected to shorten to around 12 months.

 We can negotiate discount rates on a case-by-case basis.
-Clients should contact our sales team by e-mail.
-The e-mail address is on our Contact page.
+Clients should contact our sales team using our Contact page.

 We have two launch sites: